 Post Traumatic Stress Disorder

-PTSD is an anxiety disorder that develops in response to exposure to a traumatic or life threatening event.
+PTSD develops in response to exposure to a traumatic or life threatening event.
 People of all ages and backgrounds can develop PTSD, as no one is immune to childhood abuse or neglect, violence, medical procedures, accidents, natural disasters, war, and other serious events.

 In fact, traumatic events are more common than most people realize.
 Why some people develop PTSD and others do not following seeming similar life experiences is not fully understood.
 However, research suggests some factors that make it more likely a person will develop this problem.
 These variables include the individual’s prior trauma exposure as well as the presence of a pre-existing mental health issue.
 There may also be genetic patterns that predispose some individuals to PTSD.
 Conversely, some studies suggest that a high level of social support may help to prevent the onset of PTSD.

 PTSD symptoms are divided into 3 categories: Re-experiencing symptoms, Avoidance/ Numbing symptoms, and Hyperarousal symptoms.

 Re-experiencing symptoms include persistent, unwanted thoughts and images related to the trauma, nightmares, or flashbacks, where the person feels as if the traumatic event is happening in the present time.

 Individuals with PTSD often avoid thinking about, talking about, or visiting places that remind them of the trauma.
 They may also experience feelings of numbness, have trouble relating to other people or remembering aspects of the trauma, and feel as though they have lost interest in things they used to enjoy.
 Additionally, PTSD is often associated with feeling jumpy and tense, having difficulty sleeping, and difficulty controlling anger.